 Independent Study provides students with an opportunity to undertake a program of supervised reading, research, or artistic production not normally provided within the existing courses.
 The Independent Study option is available to students who have a junior or senior standing with a cumulative Quality Point Average of at least 2.70.

-An "Information and Approval Form" describing the project and certifying that the student is eligible and qualified to undertake the project must submit the form to the associate dean of the College, who decides any questions concerning eligibility.
+An "Information and Approval Form" describing the project and certifying that the student is eligible and qualified to undertake the project must be submitted to the associate dean of the University, who decides any questions concerning eligibility.

 Student Profile: Shamus Matthews, Class of 2015

-The instructor and I met once every other week to critique and discuss the work and the work that I would be creating next.
+The instructor and I met once every other week to critique and discuss what I was working on and that I would be creating next.
 Each time we met, the discussions and lesson became more and more in-depth, challenging me to look in different directions and finding new inspirations and references for my work.

 From the experience of working with the instructor, I took away learning a process and developing work into something that I truly wanted to represent and express in a manner that gave a well-thought-out and developed piece.